QuantEcon/lecture-python-intro/lectures/french_rev.md

 Figure {numref}`fig4` shows surges in military expenditures in France (in blue) and Great Britain. during those four wars.

-A remarkable aspect of figure {numref}`fig4` is that despite having a population less than half of France's, Britain was able to finance military expenses of about the same amount as France's.
+A remarkable aspect of figure {numref}`fig4` is that despite having a population less than half of France's, Britain was able to finance military expenses of about the same amounts as France's.

-This testifies to Britain's success in having created state institutions that could tax, spend, and borrow.
+This testifies to Britain's  having created state institutions that could sustain high  tax collections, government spending , and government borrowing.
+See  {cite}`north1989constitutions`.